Review: Vauxhall Astra (2015)

 That said, the Astra is primarily aimed at company car drivers and for those, running costs are more of a priority.
 Which is why Vauxhall has worked to improve fuel economy.
 A big part of this is weight reduction, which is as much as 200kg - the same as two rugby players - on some models, thanks to a lighter body shell.

-Opt for the impressive chain cam 1.6 CDTi diesel - which the vast majority of Astra owners did - and the official figures say you'll be seeing 91.1mpg with CO2 of 81g/km.
+Opt for the impressive 1.6 CDTi diesel - which the vast majority of Astra owners do - and the official figures say you'll be seeing 91.1mpg with CO2 of 81g/km.
 That's for the 1.6 CDTi 110PS ecoFLEX model, but if you want a bit more poke, the same 1.6 CDTi comes with 136PS or there's a top of the range 160PS BiTurbo model.

 If you don't cover long distances then the petrol engines will suit you perfectly.
 The best is the new 1.0 Ecotec.
 This three-cylinder may at first glance seem too small for a car like the Astra but with a turbocharger boosting power to 105PS it has plenty of get up and go while still averaging a claimed 67.3mpg.